Welcome to today's edition of the Rush 24-7 podcast.

 It's a crisis.

-Control every if you let a government control your energy use, you let a government control you, period.
+Control every, if you let a government control your energy use, you let a government control you, period.

 And there is no energy crisis except the one the government has created.

-I know I know some guys that have been working on this, but the confirmation just came in a couple of days ago.
+I know some guys that have been working on this, but the confirmation just came in a couple of days ago in the Bakken Shake formation in North Dakota and Montana and parts of Canada.

 We now have in North Dakota, Montana, parts of Canada, 4.3 billion barrels of oil newly discovered.